numbat70/clyde/_docs/Content/28-SUP_SMS_COVID.md

 ## Covid Procedures
-- No Safety Boat will be launched
+- **No Safety Boat** will be launched
-- Participants will have to Book a slot for each session
+- Participants will have to **Book** a slot for each session
 - Kit will be laid out in advance by instructors
 - Attendees will transport their own kit to and from the water
-- Participants are encouraged to come already wearing wetsuit/kit
+- Participants are encouraged to come already wearing wetsuit/kit if possible
+- No shower/toilet facilities will be available.
 - Parents of children must observe distancing on shore and avoid the compound and launching areas.
 - Track and Trace details will be collected during **Booking** process
 - Club Wetsuits and PFD's should be hung over the *Cleaning Line* which will be signposted